wunderwuzzi23/blog/content/posts/2024/chatgpt-persistent-denial-of-service.md

 Previously we discussed how [ChatGPT is vulnerable to automatic tool invocation of the memory tool](https://embracethered.com/blog/posts/2024/chatgpt-hacking-memories/).
 This can be used by an attacker during prompt injection to ingest malicious or fake memories into your ChatGPT.

-Malicious memory modifications remain present until the user manually removes attacker created memories.
+Malicious memory modifications remain until the user manually removes the attacker-created memories.

-OpenAI refered to this threat as a "model safety issue", but not a security issue.
-This blog will continue to demonstrate with posts such as this one (and more to come) that this is a security issue.
+OpenAI referred to this threat as a "model safety issue", but not a security issue.
+This blog will continue to demonstrate that this is a security issue through posts like this one and more to come.

 ## Prompt Injection Writing Malicious Memories